2i2c-org/team-compass/engineering/workflow/default-workflow.md

 To begin each sprint, we collectively choose items to work on in the next sprint.
 Each item should have a person assigned to it, who will be responsible for ensuring that the work gets done.
 However, our work within a sprint is a **team commitment**, and we are all responsible for helping one another accomplish our tasks.
+Each sprint ends with a [](meetings:retrospective) in which the team reflects on what went well, what could be improved, and how to go about implementing those improvements.

 ### Sprint cadence